 West Lothian is on the flight path for Edinburgh Airport.
 Aircraft normally take off over West Lothian into the westerly wind (about 75% of the time), but when the wind is easterly, they come over Livingston before landing.

 Regulation of Noise

-As a local authority, we have no direct means of control over air traffic noise.
+As a local authority, we have no direct or legal means of control over air traffic noise.
 Most types of non-domestic noise complaint are dealt with under the Environmental Protection Act 1990.
 However, aircraft are specifically excluded from the scope of this legislation.

 There are controls available via the Environmental Noise Directive 2002.
 This came into force in the UK in late 2006, when the regional versions of the Environmental Noise Regulations came into force (in Scotland from 05/10/2006 in The Environmental Noise (Scotland) Regulations 2006).